hirasso/wp-sync-deploy/README.md

 So when you are starting, you will need to

-- perform the first deployment manually (through ssh or FTP)
+- perform the first deployment manually
 - Add an empty file `.allow-deployment` to your remote webroot

 ## Usage